MalleNur/project-milestone4/README.md

 ## User Experience Design
 ### User Stories
    ### Strategy Goals
-   - Make an website for BookCircle members where they can interact and meetup.
+   - Make an website for BookCircle members where they can interact and meet & greet.
    - The website can be read and navigated on both desktop and mobile devices.
    - The website has to permit organisers and members to verify and interact with the content through creating meetup information and post comments.